dumblob/XPMA-CASE/README.md

 - `loose` does guarantee consistency only at certain time points (e.g. periodically every midnight a consistency making operation is run; or just randomly when the administrator decides to run a consistency making operation manually)
 - `none` does guarantee, that the consistency won't be reassured at any time (in other words, it'll be copied only once and only once at the beginning during the whole lifetime)
 - a collection itself has the lowest consistency level of each of it's non-reference attributes or subcollections
-- a reference to a collection or attribute can have the same or worse consistency level
+- a reference to a collection or an attribute can have the same or worse consistency level

 ***quant*** (quantity)